← All writing

 I find I don't actually understand a paper until I've tried to explain it.
 This site is me trying.

-The hero page on this site already covers the main facts about me, so I won't repeat them here.
-The short version: I've ended up in an exciting place with duties in three worlds: academic, corporate, and startup, and I plan on writing about whatever I find interesting in any of them.
+The hero page already covers the main facts about me, so I won't repeat them here.
+The short version: I've ended up with duties in three worlds (academic, corporate, and startup), and I plan to write about whatever I find interesting in any of them.
 For now most of the weight will sit on my doctoral work, which is small-to-medium-sized language model inference and post-training.
 That's where I spend most of my working hours, so that's what I'll have something to say about first.

 As a hobby, I also take part in hackathons, competitions, and similar low-stakes ways to ship something rough on a deadline.
 A few of those will probably leak in.